 19. Brush tooth using proper method regularly

-Don’t be afraid of bruising your teeth while you have pain on teeth.
+Don’t be afraid of bruising your teeth while you have pain on your teeth.
 If food debris remains between your teeth and braces, it’ll hurt your teeth more and more.

 So, use brush your teeth thoroughly.
 But, be careful while brushing.
 Brush your teeth gently and slowly.
 Learn the appropriate method of brushing teeth with braces on teeth.